Skip to main content

 After your two-year commitment with TFA, you may choose to stay in the classroom for additional years of teaching.
 Some TFA alumni go on to work in school leadership, and many others go on to impact educational equity from another sector.

-We are dedicated to making sure you have the resources and support you need to lead and continue to work towards change, with a dedicated TFA Nashville-Chattanooga support staff.
+We are dedicated to ensuring you have the resources and support you need to lead and continue to work toward change with a dedicated TFA Nashville-Chattanooga alumni support staff.
 Learn more about life after the corps.

 Make an Impact in Nashville-Chattanooga

-As a corps member, you’ll work to meaningfully expand opportunities for students, using your background and leadership skills to drive students to academic success and transform lives.
+As part of this network, you’ll work to meaningfully expand opportunities for students, using your background and leadership skills to drive students to academic success and transform lives.